...Like Clockwork: Awards and accolades

 In December 2013, it was announced that ...Like Clockwork had been nominated for two Grammy Awards, in the categories Best Rock Album and Best Engineered Album, Non-Classical.
 Queens of the Stone Age received a third nomination for the song "My God Is the Sun" in the category Best Rock Performance.

 Chris Talbot of the Associated Press ranked the album at number two on his list of the top 10 albums of 2013.
 17 music journalists of the Polish media company Agora SA (Gazeta Wyborcza, Gazeta.pl, TOK FM) placed ...Like Clockwork at number four in their ranking of 10 Best Foreign Albums of 2013, behind Arcade Fire's Reflektor, Arctic Monkeys' AM and Push the Sky Away by Nick Cave and the Bad Seeds.

 Later in the year, NME ranked it at number 335 in its list of The 500 Greatest Albums of All Time.
-Also in December 2014, NME ranked it as Number 25 on their list of the 25 Best Albums of the Decade So Far.
+Also in December 2014, NME ranked it as number 25 on their list of the 25 Best Albums of the Decade So Far.

+In 2024, Loudwire staff elected it as the best hard rock album of 2013.